drupalcommerce/commerce/README.md

 Drupal Commerce
 ===============

-Drupal Commercce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.
+Drupal Commerce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.

 NOTE!!
 Unstable Dev Version